mgajda/less-arbitrary/towards-better-union.md

 beyond using `bottom` and expanding to *infamous undefined behaviour*[@undefined1,@undefined2,@undefined3].

-It is also worth noting that traditional Damas-Milner type disciplines embrace the laws of soundness, and subject-reduction.
+It is also worth noting that traditional Damas-Milner type disciplines enjoy decidability, and embrace the laws of soundness, and subject-reduction.
-However these laws often prove too strict during type system extension, and are abandoned in practice of larger systems[@GHCZurihac].
+However these laws often prove too strict during type system extension, dependent type systems often abandon subject-reduction, and practical programming language type systems are either undecidable[@GHCZurihac], or even sometimes even unsound[@typescript-soundness].

+We propose a framework that preserves the soundness in inference, while making usability compromises by proposing approximations that are consistent with the assumed rules.

 Motivation
 ==========